Safety & Security in HEB ISD

 Safety is of the utmost importance in HEB ISD.

 All HEB ISD schools have customized safety plans and processes.
 These plans are developed in coordination with local law enforcement and national best practices.

 The HEB ISD safety processes are comprehensive and address all aspects of school safety, including training, prevention & mitigation, and response.

 Of special note are the school district’s collaborations with local police and fire departments.
 District staff and first responders work together through on-going training and through information sharing about potential concerns and developments in national best practices.

 This page answers some of the most common questions about safety in HEB ISD.
 You can download the safety presentation below to learn more about the training and processes HEB ISD has in place:

-HEB ISD's Safety & Crisis Management processes are organized by the district's Educational Support Services office.
+HEB ISD's safety & crisis management processes are organized by the district's Safety & Emergency Response Services office and led by HEB ISD Safety and Security Officer Dan Phillips.
 If you have questions about safety in HEB ISD, feel free to contact us at firstname.lastname@example.org .

 HEB ISD conducts frequent training for staff and coordinates with local first responders, so they may conduct coordinated training in actual school facilities.
 Students complete drills on each of the five actions of the Standard Response Protocol.